 On 4 March 2019, the GNSO Council voted to approve with the required GNSO Supermajority support all the recommendations contained in the Final Report from the Team that had been chartered to conduct an Expedited Policy Development Process (EPDP) on the Temporary Specification for gTLD Registration Data.
 This Recommendations Report is being sent to the ICANN Board for its review of the EPDP recommendations, which the GNSO Council recommends be adopted by the ICANN Board.
 Please see Annex A for a summary of all the approved recommendations.

-The EPDP Team on the Temporary Specification for gTLD Registration Data has been chartered “to determine if the Temporary Specification for gTLD Registration Data should become an ICANN Consensus Policy, as is or with modifications, while complying with the GDPR and other relevant privacy and data protection law.”
+The EPDP Team on the Temporary Specification for gTLD Registration Data has been chartered:

+“to determine if the Temporary Specification for gTLD Registration Data should become an ICANN Consensus Policy, as is or with modifications, while complying with the GDPR and other relevant privacy and data protection law.”

 As part of its deliberations on this issue, the EPDP Team was tasked to consider, at a minimum, the specifically-identified questions related to the Temporary Specification, which were outlined in the EPDP Charter.
 These questions related to the different sections of the Temporary Specification, and included, for example, the purposes for processing gTLD registration data, and the collection, transfer, and publication of gTLD registration data as outlined in the Temporary Specification.

 The EPDP Team published an Initial Report for public comment in November 2018.
 Following an extensive review of all the public comments received, the EPDP Team finalized its recommendations and completed its Final Report, which was submitted to the GNSO Council on 20 February 2019.